-Okay, so you spent time with relatives recently and during the visit you found yourself thinking “things aren’t quite right” and then you confirmed that your loved one can’t handle their affairs anymore.
+Okay, so you spent time with relatives recently over the holidays and during the visit you found yourself thinking “things aren’t quite right” and then you confirmed that your loved one can’t handle their affairs anymore.
 Below are questions our clients often ask us when they are trying to help their loved ones who may be struggling with decision-making, finances, or caring for themselves.

 Who Can Make Medical Decisions?

 If your loved one is unable to make her own medical decisions as measured by the ability to understand and give informed consent, then the nominated Agent under her Advance Medical Directive (AMD) (also called a Health Care Power of Attorney or Medical Power of Attorney) makes the medical decisions.